OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 If you are using Key Collision/Binning then the Cluster is created using a TreeMap which by default ["is sorted according to the natural ordering of its keys"](https://docs.oracle.com/javase/7/docs/api/java/util/TreeMap.html).<br/>
-The key is the string in the cell - so that means it will sort by natural ordering of the strings in the cluster - which means that it uses a ['lexicographical' order](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html\#compareTo%28java.lang.String%29) - basically based on the Unicode values in the string
+The key is the string in the cell - so that means it will sort by the natural ordering of the strings in the cluster - which means that it uses a ['lexicographical' order](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html\#compareTo%28java.lang.String%29) - basically based on the Unicode values in the string

-If you are using a Nearest Neighbour sort the Cluster is created in a different way which is (as yet) undocumented.
+If you are using the Nearest Neighbour sort the Cluster is created in a different way which is (as yet) undocumented.
 Testing indicates that it may be something like reverse natural ordering.

 # Contribute